dbmi-bgm/granite/README.md

 VEP annotations are expected to follow the standard VCF INFO field format (e.g. the *CSQ* tag), as produced by default VEP configurations.
 For details on running VEP and generating compatible annotations, please refer to the official documentation: https://github.com/Ensembl/ensembl-vep

+### Examples
+Example input file and usage demonstration for parser and filtering is provided in [examples/](https://github.com/dbmi-bgm/granite/tree/master/example, "examples folder") folder.
+Please refer to the README in the folder.

 ## File formats
 The program is compatible with standard BED, BAM and VCF formats (`VCFv4.x`).